nickofolas/nickofolas/README.md

     <img align="right" src="https://github-readme-stats.vercel.app/api?username=nickofolas&show_icons=true&hide_border=true&theme=onedark" />
   </a>

-  I'm a 16 year old that loves to program<br><br>I'm currently working on learning as much as I can, whilst also gaining a deeper understanding of those I already know.
+  ### I'm a 16 year old that loves to program
+  <br>I'm currently working on learning as much as I can,
+  whilst also gaining a deeper understanding of those I already know.

   While I am, as my repos reflect, primarily a Python programmer for the time being,